 What is the Difference Between Pelvic Pain and Pelvic Pressure?

-It is important to understand the difference between pelvic pain and pelvic pressure since both happen during the pregnancy.
+It is important to understand the difference between pelvic pain and pelvic pressure since both happen during pregnancy.

 Pelvic pain can differ in intensity but it happens in the pelvis area under your belly.
-Pelvic pressure, on the other hand, signals birth and happens when a woman goes into labour.
+Pelvic pressure, on the other hand, signals birth and happens when a woman goes into labor.
 The pain feels more like back pain with cramps (like during menstruation) and groin pain.

 What are the Causes of Pelvic Pain During Pregnancy?

-The baby growing in your womb increases in size, burrows deeper into your pelvis.
+The baby growing in your womb increases in size burrows deeper into your pelvis.
 This also puts pressure on organs around your uterus and forces them to rearrange in preparation for birth.